Countermeasure against detector-blinding attack with estimation of secret-key leakage: Introduction

 \section{Introduction}

-Quantum key distribution (QKD) leverages fundamental principles of quantum mechanics, notably the Wootters–Surek theorem on the impossibility of cloning a quantum state \cite{wootters1982single}, to provide a theoretical framework for secure communication.
+Quantum key distribution (QKD) leverages fundamental principles of quantum mechanics, notably the Wootters-Surek theorem on the impossibility of cloning a quantum state \cite{wootters1982single}, to provide a theoretical framework for secure communication.
 This security is predicated on the inherent impossibility of perfectly replicating an unknown quantum state, thus rendering eavesdropping detectable regardless of the computational capabilities of a potential violator, often denoted as Eve.
 However, practical realizations of QKD systems can be vulnerable to a wide range of attacks that exploit imperfections in the employed hardware (Trojan horse \cite{gisin2006trojan}, Laser damage \cite{bugge2014laser, alferov2022study}, Detector blinding \cite{lydersen2010hacking, sauge2011controlling}, Laser seeding \cite{huang2019laser}, Aftergate \cite{wiechers2011after}, etc \cite{makarov2006effects, qi2005time, lydersen2011controlling, jouguet2013preventing, bogdanov2022influence}).
 These vulnerabilities compromise the intended security and necessitate introducing countermeasures to detect an adversary, assess and reduce its knowledge of the distributed key \cite{sushchev2024trojan, bugai2024protection, lovic2023quantified}.

-This paper continues this trend and is dedicated to improving further the methods for assessing and reducing the influence of a potential eavesdropper on distributed key, specifically the detector blinding attack (DBA). \cite{lydersen2010hacking, lydersen2010thermal, makarov2009controlling, sauge2011controlling, bulavkin2023study, wu2020hacking} for QKD systems using single photon detectors based on InGaAs/InP avalanche photodiodes (APDs).
+This paper is dedicated to improving further the methods for assessing and reducing the influence of a potential eavesdropper on the distributed key.
+Specifically, we consider the detector blinding attack (DBA) \cite{lydersen2010hacking, lydersen2010thermal, makarov2009controlling, sauge2011controlling, bulavkin2023study, wu2020hacking} on QKD systems utilizing single-photon detectors built upon gated InGaAs/InP avalanche photodiodes (APDs).

 The DBA begins with Eve intercepting and measuring quantum states from Alice.
 Subsequently, an eavesdropper directs high-power optical radiation at the legitimate receiver's (Bob's) single-photon avalanche diodes (SPADs).
 The violator exploits the fact that intense illumination can shift these detectors from Geiger mode (single-photon sensitive mode) into a linear operational mode.
 The radiation can be injected continuously (CW DBA) or via discrete optical pulses applied between the SPAD's gates (pulsed DBA) \cite{wu2020hacking}.
 Due to this vulnerability, they lose their single-photon sensitivity and can be triggered at a precisely known level of classical optical power.
 This allows a potential violator to set the trigger pulse energy level such that the in-gate detection events can be triggered only when Eve's chosen measurement bases align with Bob's and full trigger-pulse energy hits Bob's SPAD.
 This eavesdropping ability crucially jeopardizes widely used QKD systems based on "prepare-and-measure" protocols.